Best DACs Buying Guide: Welcome to What Hi-Fi?'s round-up of the best DACs you can buy in 2021.

-Whether you're after a cheap USB DAC for your laptop, a portable model to improve your on-the-go phone sound, a high-end device to slip into a home hi-fi system is what you're after.
-Whatever style of DAC you might need, you're sure to find a contender on this list of the best DACs...
+You might be after an affordable, easy-to-use USB DAC for your laptop, or perhaps just a dongle to discreetly improve your phone's sound.
+Or maybe a high-end device to slip into a home hi-fi system is what you're after.
+Whatever style of DAC you might need, you're sure to find a contender on this list of the best DACs you can buy...

 Chord continues to light up the premium market for DACs and the Qutest is the proof.
 It's the product that lesser rivals look up to at this price point.
 The DAC delivers a crisp, clean and concise sound, with Chord's now familiar neutral tonal balance.

 As with all decent hi-fi gear, it'll take a bit of running in time before the Qutest really starts to sing.
 But when it does you're in for a treat: songs are imbued with a great sense of scope, and there's warmth and texture in abundance.